 The Group seeks patent protection for identified protein biomarkers which may be of diagnostic, prognostic or therapeutic value, for its chemical mass tags, and for its other proprietary technologies.
 The successful commercialisation of such biomarkers, chemical tags and proteomic workflows is likely to depend on the establishment of such patent protection.
 However, there is no assurance that the Group's pending applications will result in the grant of patents, that the scope of protection offered by any patents will be as intended, or whether any such patents will ultimately be upheld by a court of competent jurisdiction as valid in the event of a legal challenge.
 If the Group fails to obtain patents for its technology and is required to rely on unpatented proprietary technology, no assurance can be given that the Group can meaningfully protect its rights.
 All patents have a limited period of validity and competing products may be sold by third parties on expiry in each territory.
-We have seen expiry of the first patents covering TMT® in most territories in the last year, although in the US the main patent is valid until mid-September 2022.
+The final TMT1 patent expired in the US in September.
+This was the last case with broad claims to the field of isobaric tagging, but the patents covering the TMT® and TMTproTM products themselves, along with several proprietary methods such as TMTcalibratorTM and MS3 quantification remain in force.
+Whilst the expiration of the earliest TMT patent results in a reduced royalty rate under the exclusive licence and distribution agreement with Thermo Scientific, we do not expect this to impact our total revenue growth in 2023 and beyond.
+We continually monitor the implications of patent expiry and have not seen any generic isobaric tags enter the markets so far.

-Management of Risk: The Group retains limited but experienced patent capability in house, supplemented by external advice, which has established controls to avoid the release of patentable material before it has filed patent applications.
+Management of Risk: The Group retains limited but experienced patent capability supplemented by external advice, which has established controls to avoid the release of patentable material before it has filed patent applications.
 Maintenance of the existing patent portfolio is subject to biannual review ensuring that its ongoing cost is proportional to its perceived value.
 We seek to prolong the value of our proprietary technologies by patenting improved chemical tags and superior biomarker panels when we are able to do so, and we monitor the impact of patent expiry by monitoring of market share of licensed products such as TMT® and TMTproTM.